rackerlabs/support-how-to/content/how-to/exchange/use-simple-email-setup-to-configure-ios-devices-for-email-hosted-on-exchange-2010/index.md

    {{<image src="iPhone4.png" alt="" title="">}}

-   **Note:** If you have a passcode protected phone, you may need to enter it to confirm the installation.
+   **Note:** If you have a passcode-protected phone, you might need to enter it to confirm the installation.

-7. Your phone will begin the verification process and you'll receive a **Verified** notification when that process is complete.
+7. Your phone begins the verification process and you get a **Verified** notification when that process completes.

-8. Wait for the process to complete.
-Then select **Done**.
+8. After the process finishes, select **Done**.

 At this point, your email account begins syncing your mailbox from the server on your phone.
-The time required for this process can vary depending on your connection speed and how many days of mail is syncing.
+The time required for this process varies depending on your connection speed and how much mail needs to sync.

    {{<image src="iPhone5.png" alt="" title="">}}